 The areas of the face treated by a facelift predominantly include the lower third of the face and the neck.
 The procedure addresses the jawline and jowls, crepey and wrinkled skin texture, and the ropey, sagging skin of the neck (the so-called “turkey gobbler neck”).
 A facelift can counteract the effects of aging and sun damage on the face, jawline and neck areas.
 Learn more about facelifts.

 Unsure about the best way to treat your nasolabial folds?
-Dr. Yagoda will be happy to answer your questions and assess your needs during a private consultation in her NYC office.
+Dr. Yagoda will be happy to answer your questions and assess your needs during a private consultation in her NYC/Manhattan office.

-From Quebec to Qatar, Dr. Yagoda’s patients come to New York City from all over the world.
+From Quebec to Qatar, Dr. Yagoda’s patients come to Manhattan, New York, and NYC from all over the world.
 Find out how we can help you get here from abroad.